 There are many dangers to consider when working with hot glass – cracking glass is an obvious one and we saw this many times over the course of the weekend at the Highland Flames Festival with hours of care and work gone in a split second but there is also Ultra Violet and Infrared dangers to consider, not to mention Sodium Flare.

 All of these dangers should be considered before you purchase a pair of safety glasses for working with glass.

 Unfortunately, many take up glass working without considering these dangers and believe that a pair of clear safety goggles or glasses can protect the eyes or worse still a pair of sunglasses!
 Neither of these options should be used when working with glass – clear glasses do not protect you from IR or UV light and sunglasses allow the pupil to open wider which can actually let in more IR light and cause more lasting damage.

 The first thing to consider is which type of glass you are working with.
-Those artists who use soft glass such as lead glass or soda lime glass will require different eyewear than those working with borosilicate, which is also known as “hard glass”.
+Those artists who use soft glass such as lead glass or soda lime glass will require different Safety Glasses For Glassblowing than those working with borosilicate, which is also known as “hard glass”.

-Soft glass is easier to work with as it melts at lower temperatures and can resist temperature changes more easily than borosilicate glass.
-Boro glass is more expensive that lead glass or soda lime glass but also provide a challenge for those working with it as it is likely to shatter if not treated with care.
+Soft glass melts at lower temperatures and can resist temperature changes more easily than borosilicate glass.
+Boro glass is more expensive that lead glass or soda lime glass but also provide a challenge for those working with it as it is likely to crack if not treated with care.

 Many artists choose to work with only one type of glass; however, some may work with all types during the course of their work which can mean owning multiple pairs of eyewear which can be expensive.
 One way to get around this is to own multiple pairs of clip on’s which can be attached to your normal glassworking eyewear making owning many pairs affordable.